bobwen-dev/breethe-html/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](/bobwen-dev/breethe-html?tab=MIT-1-ov-file#MIT-1-ov-file) file for details.